Eddard-jpg/SpaceShips/README.md

 ## Updates

+### Version 2.0.4

+- Fixed the background size being fixed, causing big screens to have black background parts.
+- Fixed text alignments and inconsistencies.

+### Version 2.0.3

+- Tutorial is now more helpful and doesn't disappear immediately after moving.
+- Enemies start spawning 5 seconds later, allowing more time for reading the tutorial and getting ready.
+- Resolution now matches the window.
+May cause weird behaviour sometimes. :3
+- Time Elapsed added to the HUD.

 ### Version 2.0.2

 - Fixed a bug where the player stops healing after leveling up with full health.